vaido-world/Gobo-Linux-Information/README.md

 To resolve this error, we have to remove the lines with incorrect paths and
 let the Docbook-xml-dtd scripts autogenerate them on Compilation.

+### Finding the problem
+Before this error happens the XML catalog location is printed out like this:
+`checking for XML catalog... /Data/Variable/lib/xml/catalog`
+Removing this file with the command `rm /Data/Variable/lib/xml/catalog`

+and re-running `Compile xfce` will let you see that this line changes to something like:
+`checking for XML catalog... not found`

 ### Automating the problem resolvance
 This script removes every line that contains strings `delegatePublic` `delegateSystem` `delegateURI`.